 Slide show of event art by Jamie Thompson

-Do you want to play in the series on the second Saturday of the month from Jan to June 2016.
-If so, go to the following link and find a date and time that suits you- audiopollination self-curation project
+Do you want to play in the series on the second Saturday of the month from July to December 2016.
+If so, go to the following link and find a date and time that suits you- self-curating project

 a night of great Toronto Solo performances.
 Five – twenty minute sets by five creative Toronto performers – Heidi Chan, Kayla Grant, Aki Takahashi, Nicole Rampersaud and Xuan Ye.
 With your ticket(s), you have the choice of either attending the performance or watching in the comfort of your home via a live stream link on youtube (the link will be emailed to you on the morning of the 25th of June- and you can either watch it live or at your pleasure after the event).
 So come out, or stay in and support great Toronto creative music.